shivangg/copyBot/hello_world_demo/README.txt

 left and approx. 10cm to the right.
 Afterwards it will ”unfold” the arm and ”fold” it again.

-If you want to write your own application you can use this sources and folder structure as a template.
+If you want to write your own application you can use this source and folder structure as a template.